Skip to main content

-Cat O'Malley, Literacy Department Chair for Annapolis Middle School, found her way into the realm of education through an unconventional path.
+Cat (Miller) O'Malley, Literacy Department Chair for Annapolis Middle School, found her way into the realm of education through an unconventional path.
 She began her career with roles in management, event management and sales, but found her true calling in literacy education.
 Her journey has been marked by determination and a commitment to making a difference, and her diverse skill set enriches her role as a teacher and educational leader.

 Cat received her master's degree in literacy education from West Virginia University in 2021.
 She earned her degree nearly a decade after completing her undergraduate studies in tourism and events management from George Mason University.